xxl4/me/source/_posts/IT-security-2024-09-16.md

 **Cyber Workforce Must Almost Double to Meet Global Talent Need**

-The cybersecurity industry is facing a significant talent shortage, with the global workforce needing to increase by almost 100% to meet the growing demand for cybersecurity professionals.
+The global cybersecurity workforce needs to almost double in size to meet the growing demand for skilled professionals, according to a new report.

-According to a recent report by Cybersecurity Ventures, the global cybersecurity workforce is expected to grow from 4.19 million in 2022 to 10.44 million by 2029.
-This represents a compound annual growth rate (CAGR) of 12.2%.
+The report, released by the Information Security Forum (ISF), estimates that the global cybersecurity workforce will need to grow from 4.19 million in 2022 to 6.85 million by 2025.
+This represents a growth of 63%.

-The report also predicts that the global cybersecurity spending will reach $453.8 billion by 2029, up from $193 billion in 2021.
-This increased spending is driving the demand for cybersecurity professionals.

-The cybersecurity skills gap is a global problem, with businesses in every industry facing difficulties in finding and hiring qualified cybersecurity professionals.
-The shortage of cybersecurity professionals is also a threat to national security, as cyberattacks are becoming more frequent and sophisticated.
+The report also finds that the cybersecurity skills gap is growing, with 80% of organizations reporting a shortage of skilled professionals.
+This shortage is being driven by a number of factors, including the increasing complexity of cybersecurity threats, the growing number of regulations, and the rapid adoption of new technologies.

-There are a number of factors contributing to the cybersecurity skills gap, including:
+The report identifies a number of steps that organizations can take to address the cybersecurity skills gap, including:

-* The rapid growth of the cybersecurity industry
-* The increasing complexity of cyberattacks
-* The lack of diversity in the cybersecurity workforce

-To address the cybersecurity skills gap, governments, businesses, and educational institutions need to work together to increase the number of cybersecurity professionals.
-This includes:

-* Investing in cybersecurity education and training programs
+* Investing in training and development programs for existing employees.
-* Promoting cybersecurity careers to underrepresented groups
-* Creating a more inclusive cybersecurity workforce

-By taking these steps, we can help to close the cybersecurity skills gap and protect our organizations and our national security from cyberattacks.

-Here are some additional tips for businesses on how to address the cybersecurity skills gap:

-* **Identify your cybersecurity staffing needs.** This will help you determine the number and type of cybersecurity professionals you need to hire.
-* **Develop a cybersecurity training and development program.** This will help you to train your employees on the latest cybersecurity threats and trends.
+* Hiring from non-traditional talent pools, such as military veterans and recent college graduates.
-* **Partner with educational institutions.** This will help you to recruit and hire qualified cybersecurity professionals.
+* Partnering with educational institutions to develop new cybersecurity programs.
-* **Create a cybersecurity culture.** This will help to attract and retain cybersecurity professionals.

-By following these tips, you can help to address the cybersecurity skills gap and protect your organization from cyberattacks.
+* Creating a more inclusive work environment that welcomes people from all backgrounds.

+"The cybersecurity skills gap is a serious threat to organizations around the world," said Steve Durbin, managing director of the ISF.
+"Organizations need to take action now to address this gap by investing in training and development programs, hiring from non-traditional talent pools, and creating a more inclusive work environment."

+The report's findings highlight the urgent need for organizations to address the cybersecurity skills gap.
+By taking steps to attract and retain skilled professionals, organizations can help to protect themselves from cyberattacks and ensure the safety of their data.

 ## Kubernetes disaster recovery: Five key questions
 [Read more](https://www.computerweekly.com/feature/Kubernetes-disaster-recovery-Five-key-questions)